 - scrutinising financial and other risks.

-These responsibilities are included in the Audit and Risk Committee charter.
+These responsibilities are included in the Audit and Risk Committee charter available on the company’s corporate website (see www.fctgl.com/investors/governance/audit-risk-committee-charter/).

-The Audit and Risk Committee consists of all of FLT’s independent non-executive directors; Robert Baker (appointed chairman of the committee in September 2013), Gary Smith, John Eales and Colette Garnsey (appointed to Audit and Risk Committee 7/3/18), each of whom have extensive experience and expertise in accountancy, financial management, risk management, legal compliance and corporate finance.
+The Audit and Risk Committee consists of all of FLT’s independent non-executive directors; Robert Baker (appointed chairman of the committee in September 2013), Gary Smith, John Eales and Colette Garnsey, who have a complementary mix of experience and expertise in accountancy, financial management, risk management, legal compliance and corporate finance.
 Details of the directors’ qualifications are set out in the annual report’s Information on Directors section.

-Directors’ attendance records, as well as the number of times the Audit and Risk Committee met throughout the FY18 financial year, are reported in the annual report’s Meetings of Directors section.
+Directors’ attendance records, as well as the number of times the Audit and Risk Committee met throughout the FY21 financial year, are reported in the annual report’s Meetings of Directors section.

 The policy of the company and the Audit and Risk Committee is to appoint an external auditor that clearly demonstrates quality and independence.
 The external auditor’s performance is reviewed annually.
 Ernst & Young (EY), the current auditor, is obliged to rotate audit engagement partners at least every five years.
 EY was appointed FLT’s auditor at the 2013 AGM, after a competitive tender and evaluation process where, competency, experience, price, business understanding and global network were key factors considered.